datatrail-jhu/08_data/manuscript/01_csvfiles.md

 ### Downloading CSV files

 If you entered the same values used above into Google Slides first and wanted to download this file as a CSV to read into R, you would enter the values in Google slides, and then click on "File" and then "Download" as and choose "Comma-separated values (.csv, current sheet)".
-The dataset that you created will be downloaded as a CSV file on your Chromebook.
+The dataset that you created will be downloaded as a CSV file on your computer.
 Make sure you know the location of your file (if on a Chromebook, this will be in your "Downloads" folder).

 {format: png}
 ![Download as CSV file](https://docs.google.com/presentation/d/199w7E8ggb0nrf40A7WvVIYmNKJdVbUkcWpgnLBysZzM/export/png?id=199w7E8ggb0nrf40A7WvVIYmNKJdVbUkcWpgnLBysZzM&pageid=g399e5a917a_0_56)